Ashish0926/AptiBit/README.md

 Practice aptitude questions with AptiBit.

-AptiBit is an android application that uses Firebase Cloud Firestore to store the questions and categorize different types of aptitude questions into their respective categories.
+AptiBit is an android application that uses firebase cloud firestore to store the questions.
-It also uses firebase authentication service that allows you to sign in to the app using your custom credentials.
+The app uses firebase auth for user authentication through custom credentials.

-## Technologies:
+## Technology

 * Android Studio
 * Kotlin